RomanCLV/MathEvaluator/README.md

 ## Sum, Product

-We allow the user to perform complex operation as the sum, the product and the integral of an expression.
+We allow the user to perform complex operation as the sum, the product of an expression.

-### Sum and Product

 Use "sum" or "prod" to use these functions.